Find a Nanny in NYC

-Be very careful with ‘same country’ references when you Find a Nanny.
+Be very careful with ‘same country’ references.
 I’m not saying they’re not valid but we generally have very little faith in them except when independently verified.

 Always (as much as you can) speak to the Mom.
 Many nannies give husbands as references – can sometimes (not always) be an indication of a Mommy/Nanny issue.
 On the other hand sometimes the father has more interaction with the nanny because Mom works crazy hours.